RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-COURSE.md

    * Note this is also one of the main reasons why we use EdStem: it allows _anonymous posts_ and it has been prove that this increases participation a LOT!

 This rationale is intended to _promote_ a better learning environment on the whole.
 Of course, nothing is perfect and, analogous to programming languages, we can only _promote_ a paradigm (but not fully force it!) 😉

+In other words, we want to make these sessions as close as "being all together in the room physically," and one would never record those meetings:it would feel very weird and uncomfortable. 🤗

 ## Why don't we get the concrete final answer to questions instead of getting a rephrase of questions or a question back?